Win IPL tickets

 Step 6: Switch off the flame and serve the papaya curry with chapatis.

 One of the common side effects of raw papaya is that it may increase the risk of miscarriage during pregnancy.
-It contains white milky juice and certain enzymes that increase the contractions, which enhances the miscarriage risks.
-Furthermore, the pepsin and papain content present in raw papaya can limit the growth of the foetus.
+It contains latex (white milky juice) and certain enzymes such as papain.
+In large amounts, latex has traditionally been associated with uterine contractions.

 Conclusion